OMA Logo

 Liraglutide (Saxenda)

-Liraglutide is a daily injectable medication that acts on hormones that send signals from the gut to the brain to make the patient feel full quicker and decrease hunger signals.
-Doses start at 0.6 mg to 3 mg a day.
+Liraglutide is a daily injectable medication that mimics endogenous GLP-1, which is produced in the gut and signals the brain to decrease hunger and create a feeling of fullness with smaller meals.
+Doses start at 0.6 mg and are titrated up to 3 mg a day as needed.
 Some patients may lose 5–10% of body weight, especially with the higher dose of liraglutide.
 Unlike Wegovy and Zepbound, it is injected once daily instead of weekly.

-Side effects include nausea, diarrhea, constipation, vomiting, headache, decreased appetite, dyspepsia, fatigue, dizziness, abdominal pain, increased lipase, and renal insufficiency.
-It is contraindicated in patients with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2.
+Side effects are similar to other GLP-1 RAs which include nausea, diarrhea, constipation, vomiting, headache, decreased appetite, dyspepsia, fatigue, dizziness, abdominal pain, increased lipase, and renal insufficiency.
+It is contraindicated in patients with a personal or family history of medullary thyroid carcinoma or multiple endocrine neoplasia syndrome type 2.

 Phentermine (Adipex, Suprenza, Lomaira)

-In the U.S., phentermine is available as a 15 mg or 30 mg capsule, or an 18.75 mg or 37.5 mg tablet.
+In the U.S., phentermine extended release is available as a 15 mg or 30 mg capsule, or a 37.5 mg scored tablet.
+A short-acting form of phentermine is available as an 8mg scored tablet used up to three times a day and sold under the brand name Lomaira.
 Side effects include headache, overstimulation, high blood pressure, insomnia, rapid or irregular heart rate, and tremor.
-Note that Suprenza contains tartrazine, an ingredient to which some people may have an allergic reaction.

 Phentermine-topiramate (Qsymia)